fusigi0930/whisper_tutor/README.md

 chatgpt_key = "<your key>"
 ```

+## set the EdgeGPT cookies
+or you can try this chat engine "edgegpt" that is based on the web communication to "bing.com", at the frist, you need refer the document
+"https://github.com/acheong08/EdgeGPT/tree/master/docs#getting-authentication-required", and copy the cookie json file to "bing-cookies.json"
+after that, we can use the edgegpt engine.

 # run

 ## tutor
 use this command, that contains speech recognize, tts in local side and use chatGPT 3.5 api to get a chat robot response.

-the following are command arguments
+the following are command arguments \
-speed: (optional) the TTS speed usually fast, use 0.91 multiple speed will clearly
+-s, -speed: (optional) the TTS speed usually fast, use 0.91 multiple speed will clearly \
-file: (optoinal) set the log file name, default uses the date information to filename
+-f, --file: (optional) set the log file name, default uses the date information to filename \
+-e, --engine: (optional) set the chat engine, default value is "bingchat" \
+             the value should be "chatgpt" or "bingchat", otherwise will set to "bingchat"

 ### Linux
 ```shell